Intimate Space | Zawyeh at Beirut Art Fair 2017

-Samara grew up in a typical Palestinian family: “I spent most of my childhood and teenage years observing and analysing social and gender relations.
-I came to understand how precious, yet also suffocating women’s roles as carers and nurturers can be.”
+Samara grew up in a typical Palestinian family: “I spent most of my childhood and teenage years observing and analyzing social and gender relations.
+I came to understand how precious yet also suffocating women’s roles as carers and nurturers can be.”

 She investigates the social contexts of sexuality in which she draws inspiration predominantly from personal encounters with women she meets: “I have intimate and continuous conversations with them about virginity, intimacy, sexual desire, gender norms, their convictions and relationships and roles vis à vis the younger generations and these conversations form the cornerstone of my research.”

-Samara’s works spans across diverse mediums such as film, video installation and embroidery but her current focus is large-scale paintings.
-Samara graduated in 2015 from the International Academy of Art in Ramallah and is now pursuing her MA in Fine Art and Theory in Northwestern University in Chicago.
+Samara’s works span across diverse mediums such as film, video installation, and embroidery, but her current focus is large-scale paintings.
+Samara graduated in 2015 from the International Academy of Art in Ramallah and is now pursuing her MA in Fine Art and Theory at Northwestern University in Chicago.

 Rana Samara Beirut Art Rana Samara Beirut Art